Leody Taveras Player Props: Rangers vs. Orioles

-On Saturday, Leody Taveras (.436 on-base percentage in past 10 games, 61 points above season-long percentage) and the Texas Rangers play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 4:05 PM ET.
+The Texas Rangers, including Leody Taveras (.462 on-base percentage in past 10 games, 84 points above season-long percentage), take on starting pitcher Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-He racked up three RBI (going 2-for-4 with a home run and a walk) in his last game against the Orioles.
+He strung together two hits (going 2-for-4 with a double) in his most recent game against the Orioles.

 Leody Taveras Game Info & Props vs. the Orioles